We want to help you to understand health insurance so you can make the most of your health plan.

 Risk: The possibility that costs associated with insuring a particular group will exceed expected levels, thereby resulting in losses for an insurance carrier or self-insurer.

-Rollover: deductibles paid under a previous plan that >are applied to the deductibles of the current plan.
+Rollover: Deductibles paid under a previous plan that are applied to the Deductibles of the current plan.

 Self-Funded: A completely non-insured or self-funded plan is one in which no insurance company or insurance plan collect premiums and assumes financial risk.
 Employer groups use self-funded plans where they collect premiums from employees and pay the claims, but contract with an insurer to provide the administrative services.